Purp1eW0lf/Blue-Team-Notes/README.md

 </details>

+From a security perspective, you probably don't want to query logs on the endpoint itself....endpoints after a malicious event can't be trusted.
+You're better to focus on the logs that have been forwarded from endpoints and centralised in your SIEM.

+If you REALLY want to query local logs for security-related instances, I can recommend this [awesome repo](https://gist.github.com/exp0se/b57f434c9c34b98f84a2)

-I've tended to use these commands to troubleshoot Windows Event Forwarding and other log related stuff
+I've tended to use these commands to troubleshoot Windows Event Forwarding and other log related stuff.

 ### Show Logs
 Show logs that are actually enabled and whose contents isn't empty.